beholder-d/td3-pattern/README.md

 00, 00, 02, 00  <-- rests
 ```

+### Quirks

-Few quirks: I'm seeing 01 in second byte of unknown 1, which is kinda strange
+1. I'm seeing 01 in second byte of unknown 1, which is not like on 303patterns.com or some other places

 ## Additional notes